kritijaman/diysoclab/readme.md

 ## `# DIY-SOC-Lab`

 ```
-This is a DIY SOC Lab repository!
+This is a DIY SOC Lab repository (i had to re-upload it because i can't find my login details of my previous github account)
 ```

 ```